Benny Rogers/TVCC Sports Information

 The Athens Review

-All Lady Cardinal tournament games will be availabe for viewing online at www.njcaatv.ihigh.com.
+All Lady Cardinal tournament games will be available for viewing online at www.njcaatv.ihigh.com.
 In fact, all tournament games will be webcast.
 Also, for audio only, you can hear the games at www.KSAL.com.

 — Benny Rogers, TVCC Sports Information